Frombs28/GameAIPacMan/PacMan - DISTRO/README.txt

 the gate.
 It's speed will also be increased when dead.
 In the alive sub-state, there exist another two sub-states: fleeing and not fleeing.
 Fleeing occurs when Pac-Man eats a power pellet while the ghost is in the active state.
 In the fleeing sub-state, the ghost does not move towards a target; instead, it chooses a random direction to move in out of the potential directions in can move in at each intersection.
+When the ghost is in the fleeing state for a certain amount of time and is not eaten, it will enter not fleeing mode.
+If it is eaten while in fleeing mode, then it enters the dead sub-state, which was described previously.
 However, when the ghost is not fleeing, the target is determined by the XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX.
-These target positions are kept track of and updated in
+These target positions are kept track of and updated in TargetTilesController.cs.
-TargetTilesController.cs.
 In here is the only place where the ghost's AIs differ: so the GhostAI.cs file can be applied to any ghost, without needing to specify which ghost it is being applied to.
 The targets for our "original" Pac-Man ghosts function as follows:

 Blinky: the target is Pac-Man's current position.
 Pinky: the target is two "tiles" (where 1 tile = 1.5 Unity units) in front of Pac-Man's position.